 The goal of Elementary Classroom Management is to provide clear, practical guidance based on research and the wisdom of practice.
 We have tried to balance the need to provide breadth and depth of coverage with the need for a book that is accessible, engaging, and reasonable in length.
-(In fact, this new edition is considerably shorter than the previous one.)
-For the sake of readability, we consistently use "we" and "us" even when describing incidents that involved only one of the authors.
+Finally, for the sake of readability, we consistently use "we" and "us" even when describing incidents that involved only one of the authors.

-THE SIXTH EDITION: WHAT'S THE SAME?
+THE EIGHTH EDITION: WHAT'S THE SAME?
 WHAT'S DIFFERENT?